gonodono/web-widgets/README.md

 the Glance Widgets.

-Because of the unique setup here, this one ends up with a slightly different UI if it errors or times out, as those messages are displayed as `ListView` items.
+Because of the unique setup here, this one ends up with a slightly different UI if it errors or times out, as those messages are displayed in `ListView` items.
 Also, since the reload button is handled in the `Provider` but the `WebShooter` runs in the `Factory`, there's no easy way to disable that button if the shooter figures out it can't draw.
 This one is mainly demonstrating how to use the time